Logging On to Microsoft Windows

 If the shared computer runs Windows XP, and someone else is logged on already, he would have to close all programs and log off completely for you to connect.
 Because of this, when you first try to connect from another computer, you might see a message like this, explaining that you can't log on:

-In that case, you might call the guy who's on your computer and ask him to get off.
-But, if you have administrative privileges on the computer you're trying to connect to, then you would see this message instead:
+In that case, you might call the guy who's on your computer (whoever is logged in as ssax) and ask him to finish up and log off.
+But, if you have administrative privileges on the computer you're trying to connect to, you would see this message instead:

 In this case, you can just click "Yes" and forcibly log off the user working on the shared computer (ssax).
 But, you could cause him to lose data if, for example, he has a spreadsheet open that he hasn't saved.
 He doesn't even get a warning message!